-- Completing 20-25 hours of virtual training as well as 3-4 ongoing professional development sessions for the observer team throughout the academic year.
-Initial training will be conducted virtually via an online course supplemented by webinars/conference calls.
+- Completing 20-25 hours of virtual training on the program’s classroom evaluation tool, called the TNTP Core Teaching Rubric.
+Initial training will be conducted virtually via an online course supplemented by conference calls.

-- Scheduling observations during each observation round for all assigned teachers (10-30 teachers, depending on the site), based on teachers’ schedules and availability
+- Scheduling observations for all assigned teachers during the specified observation window based on teachers’ schedules and availability.

-- Observing assigned teachers during the scheduled observation round for an announced observation during the regular school day that will last generally 45-90 minutes per participant (a full class period/lesson cycle)
+- Observing each assigned teacher during the designated observation dates for an announced observation during the regular school day that will last 45-90 minutes per participant (February through April).

-- Writing a comprehensive observation report aligned to the TNTP Academy standards for ratings, and submitting reports electronically to the program
+- Writing a comprehensive observation report aligned to TNTP standards for rating and submitting reports electronically to the program.

 What You Bring